tAndreani/airr-standards/docs/standards/minutes_ministd.rst

    This is a bigger discussion involving ComRepo, DataRep and GLDB.
    However, as it does not affect the existence of the ``[vdj]_call`` fields, which we require for Set 6, it is **not** a MiniStd topic.
-*  Inclusion of species information into cell and locus fields: As discussed during the `MiniStd Call 10/2019`_ and decided in `MiniStd Call 11/2019`_, we want to introduce fields to provide species information for the ``cell_*`` and ``locus`` fields to
+*  Inclusion of species information for cell and locus annotation: As discussed during the `MiniStd Call 10/2019`_ and decided in `MiniStd Call 11/2019`_, we want to introduce fields to provide species information for the ``cell_*`` and ``locus`` fields to